Oyvind Johannes Hamre, Downing

 Biographical Information

-Hailing originally frm Oslo, Norway, I studied for a Bachelor's of Literature at the University of Bergen, before getting my Master's from The University of Oslo.
+Hailing from Oslo, Norway, I studied for a Bachelor's of Literature at the University of Bergen, before getting my Master's from the University of Oslo.
 As part of my bachelor's degree, I spent a year at Sorbonne in Paris, taking courses in classical letters and languages.

 I'm an Aker Scholar at Cambridge, and my doctoral studies are generously supported by the Aker Foundation.